Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 This enhancement builds on the core arc suppression circuit by introducing a secondary function: proactive disconnection during transformer or inverter overload conditions.
 It uses the same high-speed MOSFETs already present for safety switching.

 Problem
-In large-scale PV plants, sudden irradiance changes or low grid demand can lead tothermal overload of inverters and magnetic saturation** of MV transformers.
+In large-scale PV plants, sudden irradiance changes or low grid demand can lead to thermal overload of inverters and magnetic saturation** of MV transformers.
 Traditional systems respond too late or rely on inverter logic that may already be compromised.

 Solution
 This circuit allows for **autonomous, module-level output throttling or shutdown in response to local or external signals indicating overproduction risk.
 The goal is not energy optimisation, but grid-conforming behavior and asset protection.